aws/aws-application-networking-k8s/docs/how-it-works.md

 * Network connectivity and traffic routing

 This is not a new problem.
 A common approach to interconnecting services that span multiple VPCs is to use service meshes.
-But these require sidecars, which can introduce scaling problems and present their own management challenges.
+But these require sidecars, which can introduce scaling problems and present their own management challenges, such as dealing with control plane and data plane at scale.

-If you just want to run an application, you should be shielded from details needed to find assets across what are essentially multiple virtual data centers (represented by multiple VPCs).
+If you just want to run an application, you should be shielded from details needed to find assets across multiple VPCs and multiple clusters.
 You should also have consistent ways of working with assets across your VPCs, even if those assets include different combinations of instances, clusters, containers, and serverless.
 And while making it simpler to run multi-VPC applications easier for users, administrators still need the tools to control and audit their resources to suit their company’s compliance needs.

 ### Service Directory, Networks, Policies and Gateways

 The goal of VPC Lattice is to provide a way to have a single, over-arching services view of all services across multiple VPCs.
+You should also have consistent ways of working with assets across your VPCs, even if those assets include different combinations of instances, clusters, containers, and serverless.
 The components making up that view include:

 * Service Directory: This is an account-level directory for gathering your services in once place.